adlanfaras/fast_batch_etl_pipeline/README.md

 ## Features

-- **High Performance**: Optimized for fast data processing and minimal latency.
+- **High Performance**: Optimized for fast data processing and minimal latency using Apache Spark.
-- **Scalability**: Easily handles increasing volumes of data.
+- **Scalability**: Easily handles increasing volumes of data with distributed processing.
-- **Modular Design**: Easy to extend and customize.
+- **Modular Design**: Easy to extend and customize with a plug-and-play architecture.
+- **Data Transformation**: Utilizes dbt (Data Build Tool) for transforming data.
 - **Error Handling**: Robust mechanisms to handle and log errors.
-- **Configurable**: Simple configuration for different data sources and targets.
+- **Configurable**: Simple configuration for different data sources and targets using YAML.
+- **Data Storage**: Supports multiple destinations including AWS S3, Google BigQuery, and relational databases.

 ## Installation